newrelic/nr1-pageview-map/README.md

 npm start
 ```

-Visit [https://one.newrelic.com/?nerdpacks=local](https://one.newrelic.com/?nerdpacks=local), navigate to the Nerdpack via Entity Explorer > choose a Browser application > click on Page View Map in the left hand navigation, and :sparkles:
+Visit [https://one.newrelic.com/?nerdpacks=local](https://one.newrelic.com/?nerdpacks=local), navigate to the Nerdpack via Entity Explorer > choose a Browser application > click on PageView Map in the left hand navigation, and :sparkles:

 ## Deploying this Nerdpack